modernism

 You see an error in the text - select the fragment and press Ctrl + Enter

-Ukrainian modernism of the 20th century was an answer to the unfolding literature crisis: old writing that leaned towards an ethnographic description of a village and its internal collisions could no longer satisfy an audience that rushed to the cities.
+Ukrainian modernism of the 20th century was an answer to the unfolding literature crisis: Old writing that leaned towards an ethnographic description of villages and internal collisions could no longer satisfy an audience that rushed to the cities.
 In the 2020s, Ukrainians read their history anew through modernist texts that do not feel distant in time, have no expiration dates, and are accessible without dictionaries or footnotes.
 Times change, but the context stays the same.
 This is the reason why “Misto” (“The City”) by Valerian Pidmohylnyi received a new life and a new audience.

 Biography Based on the NKVD Interrogation